tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   Image acquired from [Shutterstock](https://www.shutterstock.com/image-vector/vector-concept-client-server-model-safe-483125932?src=cvaByXWnT8wlRtaTVaTE7Q-1-0).

-* Define the client-server model as structure that outlines the relationship and flow of communication between two components: a client and a server.
+* Define the client-server model as a structure that outlines the relationship and flow of communication between two components: a client and a server.

   * A **client** is any tool or application that is used to connect to or communicate with a server.
 This includes internet browsers, mobile devices, and command line terminals, just to name a few.
 Clients submit requests to servers, and clients receive responses from servers.